venkatramanrenganathan/minimaxadaptivecontrolregret/README.md

 # Regret Analysis for Minimax Adaptive Controller
 This repository contains the MATLAB code for studying the regret of a minimax adaptive control algorithm.

-**Associated Paper:** Venkatraman Renganathan, Andrea Ianelli, and Anders Rantzer, 'Online Learning and Regret Analysis for Minimax Adaptive Control Algorithm', Submitted to IEEE Conference on Decision and Control, Singapore, 2023.
+**Associated Paper:** Venkatraman Renganathan, Andrea Ianelli, and Anders Rantzer, `Online Learning and Regret Analysis for Minimax Adaptive Control Algorithm`, Submitted to IEEE Conference on Decision and Control, Singapore, 2023.

 # Dependencies
 - Matlab